NoahZhang/react-boilerplate-thunk/README.md

 This repo is a boilerplate for React-Redux-Thunk project.First version based on https://github.com/ruanyf/react-babel-webpack-boilerplate.
-Add a lot of feature.
+Add a lot of features.

 ## Features